top of page

 Ongoing research

-1. Human seminal fluid protein evolution across different populations around continents
+1. Human SFP evolution across populations

 News